AmericanCouncils/container.js/README.md

 container.get('qux');     // {param: "bar"}
 ```

+> Don't register functions via `set`, functions can be registered in several ways
+> described below.

 ## Sharing instances of services ##

 Services are instances of objects that are returned by the container.
 When declaring a service, you